What is HPC?

 At Dartmouth, we have access to both large-scale shared memory platforms (Andes and Polaris) and a cluster (Discovery) with many nodes, or a set of individual machines connected through a high-bandwidth network.

-Remember that the HPC resources at Dartmouth are shared resources across the entire research community.
-Being conscious of this aspect is especially important when on Andes, Polaris, or on the login node, Discovery.
+Keep in mind that Dartmouth’s HPC systems are shared resources used by the entire research community.
+This is especially important when working on Andes, Polaris, or the login node of Discovery.

-Andes and Polaris are designed for interactive use, similar to how one typically uses a computer.
-Being a responsible user on these systems involves carefully monitoring your processes to ensure you're not consuming an excessive amount of CPU resources or memory.
+Andes and Polaris are intended for interactive use, much like a personal computer.
+Being a responsible user means monitoring your processes carefully to avoid excessive use of CPU or memory resources.

 Why do we use HPC?